 Q. Will Coastal Partners take into consideration residents’ preferences for the scheme?

 A. Coastal Partners do not choose the options we prefer.
 The option is selected in line with the guidance we must follow set for us by our regulators and funders and set for good reason i.e. to arrive at the most technically, environmentally, socially and economically sustainable option.
 The leading options identified are those which reduce the risk of flooding and erosion to the largest proportion of properties.
 These options are just that, at this stage, no defences are ‘being built’ at this time.
 Further details on how we’ve developed the options can be found HERE.

 Q. What is the standard of protection of the scheme and how long will the scheme be designed for?

 A. The scheme being promoted is an “adaptive” approach to reduce the risk for 50 years at which time a further phase will need to be developed that takes account of the understanding of the risk, economics and environmental factors nearer that time.
 The current scheme is being designed to provide a 1 in 200 year standard of protection today against an extreme event, which will reduce to a 1 in 75 year standard of protection as sea levels rise in 50 years

-Q. Why won’t you construct a breakwater to protect the village from flooding?
+Q. Has the construction of a breakwater to protect the village from flooding been considered?